almogdepaz/playground/README.md

 out there on how to do it.

 currently uses uniswap factory contract to discover tokens and fetch balances for those tokens

-next up fetching the initial token quantities for the roi calculation

 (this would probably be much easier using web3js but that's kinda the point of this repo)